uselagoon/lagoon/docs/using-lagoon-advanced/custom-tasks.md

 ![Task Arguments](./custom-task-arguments.png)

+### System wide tasks

+Platform administrators are able to register system wide tasks.
+These tasks will appear for all environments, subject to the user's permission to invoke them.

+Creating a system wide task is almost exactly the same as other task types, with two exceptions.

+First, you set the `systemWide: true` field in your `addAdvancedTaskDefinition` mutation.

+Second, you make sure you have *not* specified `groupName`, `project`, or `environment` - which would defeat the purpose, since these fields are used to target specific contexts.

 ### Confirmation

 When the `confirmationText` field has text, it will be displayed with a confirmation modal in the UI before the user is able to run the task.